alinso/java-examples/examples/java-se/swing/label/label-html-demo/README.md

 # Label Html Demo

-This example shows how to use HTML markup in a `JLabel` component.
+This example shows how to use HTML markup in a `javax.swing.JLabel` component.

 ### Requirements